 Ullswater’s just around the corner.
 If you could transport it there, The Grotto would make a decent cruise liner.
 This is spectacular – a five-star feast that boggles the mind and bewitches the senses.
 It’s a grand design in every sense: in fact, could Kevin McCloud be lurking here armed with an engaging monologue?

 If he is, you might never find him.
-There’s an acre of Cumbria here plus accommodation for up to 18 in six en-suite bedrooms.
+There’s an acre of Cumbria here plus accommodation for up to 20 in seven en-suite bedrooms.
 The living room is the size of a church and the luxury features appear like a set of tick boxes: yes, there’s a pool; and of course there’s a gym.

-From the living room you can gaze at the gardens through the huge arched floor-to-ceiling window.
+From the living room, you can gaze at the gardens through the huge arched floor-to-ceiling window.
 Even the dining room has a lounge area – and a monster balcony that drinks in the fellside views.
 The kitchen’s bespoke and the beds invite deep, dreamy sleep.
-If only it were on the edge of the lovely Lake District.
-Oh wait, it is.

 The Grotto pinches a whole acre of Cumbria.
 It’s yours to explore.
 For the kids to play hide-and-seek, for you to enjoy the sweet thwack of leather on willow, or the clack of a croquet mallet.

 The great outdoors is just that here.
 From the dining room, open up the doors to the balcony and sit out in the clear Cumbrian air with a G&T, drinking in the views.
-Let the kids loose to find the swings and the football nets.
+Let the kids discover the football net and garden.

 Flanked by columns and accessed from a balcony, the indoor heated pool is big and breathtaking and in this area you’ll also find the Jacuzzi and a seating area.
-Heated to 24 degrees and spanning eight metres by four, the pool is the perfect way to lose a few hours, with inflatables provided for the kids.
+Heated to 29 degrees and spanning eleven metres by three, the pool is the perfect way to pass a few hours in exercise and/or fun.

 Imagine the largest, grandest living area.
 Now double it.
 The first floor comprises two large open-plan lounges with dining areas.
-You’ll find two large TVs, one of which is a flat-screen with DVD player and games console; the other a large curved TV; both showing Freeview.
+You’ll find two large TVs.
+There’s a flat-screen and a curved screen – both show Freeview, and there’s a DVD player.

-Large glazed doorways lead out onto the very large decking area providing views to the distant Pennine range and the property’s two acres of cut grass used for football and other games, as well as small swings and a climbing frame.
+Large glazed doorways lead out onto the very large decking area, providing views to the distant Pennine range and the property’s half acre of cut grass, used for football and other games.
 The overhanging oak staircase somehow enhances the sense of being on a cruise.
 Head out to the starboard deck to take in the rising or setting sun, for an al-fresco breakfast or evening night-cap.

-If you can tear yourself away, get stuck into the gym: keep in shape on the treadmill, bike and multigym as you keep up with the world on the flat-screen TV, or break off to tap into the fast Wi-Fi that whizzes around the place.
+If you can tear yourself away, get stuck into the gym: keep in shape on the treadmill, bike and multigym, or break off to tap into the fast Wi-Fi that whizzes around the place.

 Cooking’s a pleasure in the handmade, bespoke kitchen fully equipped for you to cook up a curry, or anything else that tickles your tastebuds.
 Slip out a Sauvignon from the wine chiller, while the two double ovens do double duty, then load up the dishwasher afterwards.
 Job done.